Dimitri M Dimitri M is offline

 A few details about myself.

-- A 67 y.o. orthopaedic surgeon with interest in woodwork since childhood.
+- A nearly 70 y.o. orthopaedic surgeon with interest in woodwork since childhood.
 In maturity, I found that the smell of sawdust relieves (more than anything else) the stress from operating.
 Fixing broken bones shares a lot with woodworking - depth gauges, drill bits, hammering, tools and techniques and so many other details.
 Of course, bones are alive while wood is dead when we put our hands on them.

 A few useful and unusual bits of furniture made over the years, with gross

 technical means initially, with merely adequate recently, relying more often in original thinking rather than routine cutting and gluing.
-If I were to make money out of my woodwork, I would be a total failure - I hate making sawdust, and make everything to last for 100 years.
+If I were to make money out of my woodwork, I would be a total failure - I hate making sawdust, and construct everything to last for 100 years.

 I envy the woodworkers in the US for the technology at their fingertips, and love them for the feelings in their heart - I experienced a lot of it while mentioning my woodwork in a gardening website 15 years ago.